tolik505/dotfiles/README.md

-# Dotfiles and cool packages to improve development performance
+# Dotfiles and cool packages to improve development performance (MacOS)

 ### Installation